licky-licky/toji-no-miko-translations/docs/md/docs/Chain_Story_Archives_Part_0.5.1.md

 **Yuzuki:** I can think of a number of methods, but what do you think we should do for them to improve, Yukari?
 **Yukari:** If you ask me, it would be best if we found a way to bring them closer using this camp environment during the brief time we have here...
 **Minato:** In that case, what if we put the underclassman team in charge of tonight's dinner?
 If they finish a common goal together, won't it deepen their friendship\!
 You three feel the same, right?
-**Sana:** Dinner duty\!?
+**Sana:** Dinner duty\!\?
 Minato-senpai, isn't it more like you just thought it'd be a pain in the butt doing it yourself?
 **Kagari:** The three of us, in charge of dinner?
 There's a limit to how inefficient you can make this.
 Since we went to the lengths of coming here, I believe we should spend our time doing more proper training exercises.
 **Yukina:** I don't want to be with these two either.
 I thought I would finally get to spend 24 hours together with Yukari-onee-sama...
 **Yukari:** Yukina, Sana, Kagari, this is an order from your captain.
 In order to improve your teamwork, you are to carry out this training at once.